phetsims/vector-addition/doc/implementation-notes.md

 _Lab_ screen:
 * Each scene has 2 vector sets, and therefore 2 sum vectors.
-* Multiple instances of each vector type can be created via direct manipulation.
+* For each vector set, 10 vectors can be created via direct manipulation.
 * Vectors are not labeled uniquely.
-They are labeled as v&#8407; and s&#8407;, with only one such label visible at a time.
+They are generically labeled as v&#8407; and s&#8407;, with only one such label visible at a time.

 _Equation_ screen:
 * Base vectors are provided, and you can change their values using spinners.